mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 But how do they associate with each other?
 We don’t know.
 Because between the two, something connected.
 That connection is not something that happens right now.
 It’s really connected with the past, and the future.
 That’s why it’s broad.

 That’s why if you don’t pay careful attention to your life, well, many things come up.
-That’s why all we have to do is, to use perfectly, with our best, fitting into the object.
-[Zazen](glossary#zazen), if we want to do zazen.
+That’s why all we have to do is, to use perfectly, with our best, fitting into the object. zazen, if we want to do zazen.
 And become one.

 And then after that – well, mind associates and attaches.